-The building started life as Blanchland Abbey in the 12th century when it was founded by Normandy monks.
-It later came under the ownership of Nathaniel Crewe – the influential 17th-century Bishop of Durham.
-After his death in 1721, it was named the Lord Crewe Arms in his honour and served as the village pub.
+This building started life as Blanchland Abbey in the 12th century when it was founded by Normandy monks.
+It later came under the ownership of Nathaniel Crewe, the influential 17th-century Bishop of Durham.
+After his death in 1721, it was named The Lord Crewe Arms in his honour and served as the village pub.
 It has a brilliant open fire to keep those winter chills at bay and offers excellent cuisine.

 Everything you need to know about Northumberland

 The Nevill Crest & Gun is an intriguingly named pub, in a building with over 500 years of history.
 The ‘Nevill Crest’ refers quite literally to the crest of the Nevill family, the Earls of Abergavenny, on whose estate the pub was built – it is their monogram that adorns the building and many others in the surrounding area.

 The ‘Gun’ arose from a forge on the estate which produced cannons and cannon balls for the Nevills.
 Inside the pub you will find incredibly atmospheric, beamed rooms and roaring fires along with a lighter garden room which overlooks the lawns.
 It is family and dog friendly.